NEONScience/NEON-Data-Skills/_posts/science-videos/2016-01-26-How_Lidar_Works.md

 ---
 layout: post
 title: "Science Video - How Does LiDAR Remote Sensing Work?
 Light Detection and Ranging"
-description: "A NEON science video on How Does LiDAR Remote Sensing Work?
-Light Detection and Ranging"
+description: "A NEON science video on what LiDAR, or light detection and ranging, is, how it works and what types of information it can provide."
-date: 2016-01-26
+date: 2014-11-24
 dateCreated: 2014-11-24
-lastModified: 2016-01-01
+lastModified: 2014-11-24
 estimatedTime: 7 minutes
-packagesLibraries:
 authors: [Leah Wasser, Tanya Ramond, Jan van Aardt, Laura Chasmer, Chris Hopkinson, Crystal Schaaf, Colin Williams]
-contributors:
 categories: [science-video]
 tags: []
 videoThumb: Lidar2_thumbnail.jpg